-With a total length of 28.4″ (723 mm), the TAVOR-7 features a design developed closely with the IDF and complied with all NATO standards, including NATO MIL-STD 7.62 Steel/Aluminum/Polymer magazines.
+With a total length of 28.4″ (723 mm), the TAVOR-7 features a design developed closely with the IDFIsrael Defense Forces (IDF) and complied with all NATO standards, including NATO MIL-STD 7.62 Steel/Aluminum/Polymer magazines.

 TAVOR-7 can be easily adapted, depending on the operational requirements, to military or law enforcement tasks, such as vehicle patrol and CQB & confined spaces and undercover missions – short and medium combat engagement, custom police operations, VIP protection, etc.

-Armed forces and organizations worldwide have taken note of TAVOR’s family success in the IDF.
+Armed forces and organizations worldwide have taken note of TAVOR’s family success in the Israel Defense Forces (IDF).
 As a result, many countries have purchased the rifle for military and law enforcement.
 TAVOR-7 is also sold for civilian purposes in North American countries (the United States and Canada).